Analysis of Failures and Risks in Deep Learning Model Converters: A Case Study in the ONNX Ecosystem: Introduction

 \section{Introduction}

-Deep Learning (DL) is a machine learning technique that achieves state-of-the-art performance in many domains~\cite{DlAutonomousDrivingSurvey, DlMedicalImaging}.
-Software engineers engage in many activities for deep learning, including developing, re-using, fine-tuning, and deploying DL models~\cite{Amershi2019SE4MLCaseStudy, Han2021PTM, jiang_empirical_2023, Jiang_Banna_Vivek_Goel_Synovic_Thiruvathukal_Davis_2023}.
-Engineers rely on tools at each stage, such as DL frameworks for development (\eg PyTorch~\cite{pytorch}), DL model registries for re-use (\eg HuggingFace~\cite{HuggingFaceWeb1}), and DL compilers for deployment platforms (\eg TVM~\cite{TVM_Chen_Moreau_Jiang_Zheng}).
+Deep Learning (DL) achieves state-of-the-art performance in many domains~\citep{DlAutonomousDrivingSurvey, DlMedicalImaging}.
+Software engineers engage in many activities for deep learning, including developing, re-using, fine-tuning, and deploying DL models~\citep{Amershi2019SE4MLCaseStudy, Han2021PTM, jiang_empirical_2023_1, jiang2023challengespracticesdeeplearning}.
+They use tools at each stage: DL frameworks for development (\eg PyTorch~\citep{pytorch}); DL model registries for re-use (\eg HuggingFace~\citep{HuggingFaceWeb1}), and DL compilers for deployment platforms (\eg TVM~\citep{TVM_Chen_Moreau_Jiang_Zheng}).
 Preferably, these tools would be \emph{interoperable}, so that DL models can move seamlessly from one to another.
-However, model conversion errors can disrupt engineering workflows or compromise the resulting models~\cite{ConvertingDLempirical}.
-Ensuring that model converters are high quality is crucial to the deep learning ecosystem.
+Model conversion errors disrupt engineering workflows or compromise the resulting models~\citep{ConvertingDLempirical}.
+High-quality model converters are crucial to the deep learning ecosystem.